How to Soothe Your Tiny Bundle of Joy When They Aren’t So Joyful

 If these methods don’t work, you can simply get a white noise machine.
 These typically have a range of sounds, so you can find out whether your baby likes the sound of the ocean or of rain.

 Mark Draper is a professional blogger and stay-at-home father of two.
 He knows how difficult raising children is, so he focuses his writing on informing and supporting other parents.
 In the future, he hopes to volunteer in a children’s hospital.
-His recent post is about free rehab centers in the state.
+His recent post is about Rehab Centers in the state